- 2013 – 2014 term dates

 It is important to talk to the Head teacher or class teacher before a decision to take leave is made and complete and submit an application form at least 6 weeks beforehand.

-- Head teachers may grant leave of absence for more than 2 weeks, but only in exceptional circumstances.
+- Head Teachers may grant leave of absence in exceptional circumstances;

 - In some cases schools may take children who are absent without permission off roll.